At Epic v Apple's closing, judge probes implications of upending Apple's App Store

+TechnologyAt Epic v Apple's closing, judge probes implications of upending Apple's App Store

-(Reuters) - Federal Judge Yvonne Gonzalez Rogers held unconventional closing arguments Monday in the antitrust trial between Epic Games and Apple Inc, peppering both sides’ attorneys for three hours about how far she could - and should - go to change Apple’s App Store business.
+Federal Judge Yvonne Gonzalez Rogers held unconventional closing arguments Monday in the antitrust trial between Epic Games and Apple Inc (AAPL.O), peppering both sides' attorneys for three hours about how far she could - and should - go to change Apple's App Store business.

 App makers and regulators around the world are watching the trial and Gonzalez Rogers has hinted in sharp questions to Apple that she may be receptive to some of the "Fortnite" game creators' allegations that Apple misuses its control over the App Store and hurts developers.